Achtung sign with exclamation point

 Avoid overuse:

-Our advice: exclamations should not be used in business correspondence, but online communications have made this once rarely-used punctuation mark all too common, and (along with emoticons) they’ve slipped across the blurred boundaries of every form of electronic communication.
+Our advice: exclamations should not be used in business correspondence, but online communications have made the punctuation mark more common, and (along with emoticons) they’ve slipped across the blurred boundaries of every form of electronic communication.

 “Cut out all these exclamation points.
 An exclamation point is like laughing at your own joke.”